 Minor Program in Germanic Studies

-Students who elect the minor program in Germanic Studies must meet with the Director of Undergraduate Studies before the end of Spring Quarter of their third year to declare their intention to complete the minor by submitting a form obtained from their College adviser.
-Students choose courses in consultation with the director of undergraduate studies.
-The director's approval for the minor program should be submitted to a student's College adviser by the deadline above on a form obtained from the adviser.
+Students who elect the minor program in Germanic Studies must meet with the Director of Undergraduate Studies before the end of Spring Quarter of their third year to declare their intention to complete the minor and must submit a form obtained from their College adviser.
+Students choose courses in consultation with the Director of Undergraduate Studies.
+The director's approval for the minor program should be submitted to the student's College adviser by the deadline above on the form.

 Please visit the College Catalog for more details.